woocommerce/automatewoo-subscriptions/README.md

 # AutomateWoo - Subscriptions Add-on

-Advanced actions for automating a subscription's lifecycle with AutomateWoo.

 A subscription has a number of core parts:

+* billing schedule, e.g. monthly or annually
+* dates, like next payment date, end date or start date
 * product line items
 * coupon line items
 * shipping line items
 * tax line items
 * fee line items
-* billing schedule, e.g. monthly or annually
-* dates, like next payment date, end date or start date

 The AutomateWoo plugin makes it possible to modify the first two of these with the [Add/Remove Product](https://automatewoo.com/docs/actions/subscription-add-remove-product/) and [Add/Remove Coupon](https://automatewoo.com/docs/actions/subscription-add-remove-coupon/) actions.